glemaitre/probabl-blog-post/09_2024_scikit_learn_priorities.md

 ### Python in the browser (WebAssembly)

-We make sure that `scikit-learn` is compatible with the WebAssembly stack:
+We made sure that `scikit-learn` is compatible with the WebAssembly stack:
 [`pyodide`](https://github.com/pyodide/pyodide),
 [`jupyterlite`](https://github.com/jupyterlite/jupyterlite).
 We reported potential issues upstream and helped run the SciPy test suite for the pyodide project.